odoo/documentation/website/optimize/seo.rst

 - this CSS file is optimized to be small

-**Pre-processed:** The CSS framework used by Odoo 9 is bootstrap 3.
+**Pre-processed:** The CSS framework used by Odoo is Bootstrap.
-Although a theme might use another framework, most of `Odoo themes <https://www.odoo.com/apps/themes>`__ extend and customize bootstrap directly.
-Since Odoo supports Less and Sass, so you can modify CSS rules, instead of overwriting them through extra CSS lines, resulting in a smaller file.
+Although a theme might use another framework, most of `Odoo themes <https://www.odoo.com/apps/themes>`__ extend and customize Bootstrap directly.
+Since Odoo supports Less and Sass, you can modify CSS rules instead of overwriting them through extra CSS lines, resulting in a smaller file.

+**Concatenated:** every module or library you might use in Odoo has its own set of CSS, Less or Sass files (eCommerce, blogs, themes, etc.).
+Having several CSS files is great for the modularity, but not good for the performance because most browsers can only perform 6 requests in parallel resulting in lots of files loaded in series.
+The latency time to transfer a file is usually much longer than the actual data transfer time, for small files like .JS and .CSS.
+Thus, the time to load CSS resources depends more on the number of requests to be done than the actual file size.

+To address this issue, all CSS / Less / Sass files are concatenated into a single .CSS file to send to the browser.
+So a visitor has **only one .CSS file to load** per page, which is particularly efficient.
+As the CSS is shared amongst all pages, when the visitor clicks on another page, the browser does not even have to load a new CSS file!

 ================================= =============================================
   **Both files in the <head>**     **What the visitor gets (only one file)**